Long/short investing for volatile markets

 Short positions don’t only act as a hedge, they also represent a unique and uncorrelated source of alpha with the ability to generate positive returns in choppy or down markets.

-The Magnificent Seven—a group of large, growth-oriented, tech-focused companies—were some of the stock market’s top performers in 2023 and 2024.
-But as their valuations became more stretched and investors grew more anxious about the state of the broader economy, that momentum stalled.
+The Magnificent Seven—a group of large, growth-oriented, tech-focused companies—were some of the stock market’s top performers over the past three years.
+But with valuations stretched and investors increasingly anxious about the state of the broader economy, that momentum may not continue.
 What worked in years past is no longer a sure thing in today’s more volatile and risk-conscious environment.

-Source: Magnificent Seven via Morningstar, as of March 31, 2025; household assets via the Federal Reserve Bank of St. Louis, as of December 31, 2024.
+Source: Magnificent Seven via Morningstar, as of December 31, 2025; household assets via the Federal Reserve Bank of St. Louis, as of December 31, 2024 (most recent year-end data available).
 See other important definitions below.
 Past performance does not guarantee future results.
 You cannot invest directly in an index.

 Investors are still heavily exposed to some of the most expensive and vulnerable stocks on the market

-Despite the recent drawdown, the Magnificent Seven continue to represent a massive share of the overall stock market.
+After a streak of strong returns, the Magnificent Seven today represent a massive share of the overall stock market.
 That’s a potential source of concern, as investors today have record levels of household assets invested in equities—and those with passive or benchmark-oriented strategies are heavily exposed to a relatively homogeneous and expensive handful of companies.

 The post-COVID environment presents new challenges and opportunities